-After submitting the assessment rolls to each of the counties, the counties will provide a list of parcels where the standby charges were not able to be applied to APN's.
+After submitting the assessment rolls to each of the counties, the counties will provide a list of parcels where the Standby Charge was not able to be applied to APN's.
 In this situation, additional research is required to determine whether or not the APN's have since subdivided or been assigned a new APN or if the parcels are considered non-taxable by the counties.
-Certain valid parcels will not receive tax bills from the counties and thereby the standby charges cannot be assessed for the current fiscal year.
-Where applicable, a revised list of parcels and standby charges are submitted to each county.
+Certain valid parcels will not receive tax bills from the counties and thereby the Standby Charge cannot be assessed for the current fiscal year.
+Where applicable, a revised list of parcels and the Standby Charge is submitted to each county.
 Due dates for the final levy submittals for all parcels are included in the Estimated Annual Levy Timeline section.